 1. Miami Beach, Florida

-Why now: Hotel rates drop 30-40% between January and mid-February compared to peak season.
-Direct flights from most major East Coast hubs run under $120 round-trip.
+Hotel rates drop 30-40% between January and mid-February compared to peak season, and direct flights from most major East Coast hubs run under $120 round-trip.
+That's your window.

 Booking Tip